 For insureds who switch coverage plans (e.g., Yield Protection Plan to ARPI, Yield to Revenue Protection) or coverage levels (e.g., additional coverage to CAT coverage), the AIP must retain previous insurance experience.

-- (1) The good experience discount factor is not used for ARPI, or RPs, or when calculating imputed CAT premium. - (2) When an insured switches back from ARPI or Revenue Protection to Yield Protection or Actual Production History Plans at the additional coverage level, the previous insurance experience and applicable premium discounts apply.
+(1) The good experience discount factor is not used for ARPI, or RPs, or when calculating imputed CAT premium.

 A. Applicability of Good Experience Discount to Changed Coverage Plan or Level (continued)